eclipse-tractusx/.github/profile/README.md

 ## Our Vision

-Our goal is to create an open, scalable, and secure digital ecosystem (refernce implementations) for the automotive industry that:
+Our goal is to create an open, scalable, and secure digital ecosystem (refernce implementations) for the automotive and many other industries that:

 - Enables collaboration between suppliers, manufacturers, and partners.
 - Facilitates transparency and sustainability in automotive industrial processes.
 - Drives innovation across industries through open and community-driven standards.
-- Can easily be adapted/extended to other industries.
 - Ensures data sovereignty and privacy for all participants.
 - Offers an easy entry to various use cases through our [KITs (Keep It Together)](https://eclipse-tractusx.github.io/Kits) approach.